microsoft/tfs-cli/README.md

 queue time      : Fri Aug 21 2015 15:07:49 GMT-0400 (Eastern Daylight Time)
 ```

-If you used `--save` to set a default value for an option, you may need to override it by explicitly providing the option with a different value.
+If you used `--save` to set a default value for an option, you may need to override it by explicitly providing a different value.
 You can clear any saved settings by running `tfx reset`.

 ### Troubleshooting

-To see detailed tracing output, you can set a value for the `TFX_TRACE` environment value and then run commands.
-That may offer a clue into the problem (and will certainly help if logging an issue).
+To see detailed tracing output, set a value for the `TFX_TRACE` environment variable and then run commands.
+This may provide clues to the issue and can be helpful when logging an issue.

-### Linux/OSX
+### Troubleshooting on Linux/OSX

 ```bash
 export TFX_TRACE=1
 ```

-### Windows
+### Troubleshooting on Windows

 ```bash
 set TFX_TRACE=1
 ```

-### PowerShell
+#### PowerShell

 ```bash
 $env:TFX_TRACE=1
 ```

 ## Contributing

-We take contributions and fixes via Pull Request.
-[Read here](docs/contributions.md) for the details.
+We accept contributions and fixes via Pull Requests.
+Please read the [Contributions guide](docs/contributions.md) for more details.

 ## Code of Conduct